Catering manager: job description

 Promotion prospects are generally good for those with strong interpersonal skills and a high level of motivation, although much will depend on the individual and the organisation.
 There are opportunities for self-employment: catering managers can work toward managing their own restaurant.

 - Catering firms

 - In-house catering operations including those in large corporate settings such as business and factory canteens

 - Tourist attractions

 - Transport providers including airlines and cruise liners

-While open to graduates from all disciplines, employers value relevant qualifications such as:
+While open to applications from graduates from all disciplines, employers value relevant qualifications such as:

 - catering/culinary management

 - food science and technology